odetoviceroy/Shell402/README.md

 **list -i pathname --- Same as above, but with a specified pathname.**

-**list -h --- Displays all hidden files in the current directory.\nlist -h pathname --- Same as above, but with a specified pathname.**
+**list -h --- Displays all hidden files in the current directory.

+**list -h pathname --- Same as above, but with a specified pathname.**

 **-------------------**